You Have Been LaTeXpOsEd: A Systematic Analysis of Information Leakage in Preprint Archives Using Large Language Models

+To quantify the extent of sensitive data exposure in the scholarly research artifacts, and to assess whether LLMs are suitable for the extraction of context-dependent secrets, our analysis is guided by two primary research questions:

+To answer these questions, we present the \texttt{LaTeXpOsEd} framework, which consists of four phases, as shown in Figure~\ref{fig:Framework}.
+Our main contributions are as follows:

-In this paper, we present the \texttt{LaTeXpOsEd} framework, a novel methodology that integrates entity extraction, pattern matching, and the language understanding capabilities of LLMs to automatically analyze hundreds of thousands of LaTeX source files together with auxiliary materials, encompassing $1.2$ TB of data.
+\begin{itemize} \item \textbf{The \texttt{LaTeXpOsEd} Framework}: We propose a new methodology that integrates entity extraction, pattern matching, and the contextual understanding of LLMs to systematically process LaTeX source files.
+This approach uncovers context-dependent secrets—such as credentials in comments, author disputes, and semantic leaks—missed by automated auditing.

-The main stages of the framework are shown in Figure~\ref{fig:Framework} and are discussed in detail in the methodology section (Section~\ref{sec:methodology}).
-To the best of our knowledge, this is the first systematic approach aimed at detecting sensitive data exposure in scientific preprints at this scale.
-Our study is driven by the following research questions: